Nancy: “I drink of my sisters, and I take into myself…all the power of Manon.”

 In the film, Sarah (Robin Tunney), a teenager with apparent supernatural (“magickal”) powers teams up with three witchcraft practitioners at her new school.
 Sarah’s arrival “completes” the coven, and the four girls are able to do some amazing stunts, cast spells on the their classmates, and so on.

 However, trouble happens when the most aggressive and troubled of the four girls, Nancy (Fairuza Balk), decides to take on all the power of their deity—called “Manon”—during an invocation.
-Nancy grows increasingly crazy, corrupts her two friends, and decides to kill Sarah.
+Nancy grows increasingly crazy, corrupts her two friends, and ultimately decides to kill Sarah.

 Faced with impending death, Sarah suddenly taps into the pure “strain” of the magick and her natural powers, defeats Nancy and the others, and gains a new sense of self-realization and empowerment in the process.

-I have probably seen this film at least 20 times when I was younger, but a recent viewing in preparation for this post gave me the same impression revisiting Buffy The Vampire Slayer had—that I had largely grown out of these types of movies/TV shows, and (also) that they were made mostly for teenagers and younger adults.
+I have probably seen this film at least 20 times when I was younger, but a recent viewing in preparation for this post gave me the same impression revisiting the Buffy The Vampire Slayer TV series had—that I had largely grown out of these types of movies/TV shows, and (also) that they were made mostly for teenagers and younger adults.

 That said, it is a film that is worth at least a viewing if you haven’t already done so, with beautiful shots composed by director Andrew Fleming, a wonderful score by the ever-dependable Graeme Revell, and great performances by the four actresses in the main roles.

 This is also a movie absolutely woven through (consciously or subconsciously) with magickal symbolism by Fleming.
-For all the complaints at the time of the movie’s release that it was a “wannabe” film that presented a sanitized and inaccurate portrayal of witchcraft—I mean, images from the Crowley Thoth deck and the Eliphas Levy illustration of Baphomet were included subliminally within the very first frames of the movie!
+For all the complaints at the time of the movie’s release that it was a “wannabe” film that presented a sanitized and inaccurate portrayal of witchcraft—I mean, images from the Crowley Thoth deck and the Eliphas Levi illustration of Baphomet were included subliminally within the very first frames of the movie!

 (We also see a copy of a book entitled “Magick” when they first enter the bookstore, which could also be a reference to Crowley—check out Jake Kotze’s ideas on exactly this subject; Kotze possibly being the biggest expert on the synchromystic aspects of Robin Tunney’s film career—and synchromysticism in general—on the planet).